Ross Anderson passed away in March 2024. (Obituaries)

 Research

-The research students I advise are Bill Marino, Tim Clifford, Lawrence Piao, Jenny Blessing, Nicholas Boucher, Anh Viet Vu, and David Khachaturov.
+The research students I advise are Bill Marino, Eleanor Clifford, Lawrence Piao, Jenny Blessing, Nicholas Boucher, Anh Viet Vu, and David Khachaturov.
 My RAs are Richard Clayton and Hridoy Dutta.
 I also work with Robert Brady.
 My former RAs are Sergei Skorobogatov, Lydia Wilson, Franck Courbon, Maria Bada, Yi Ting Chua, Ben Collier, Helen Oliver, Ildiko Pete, Daniel Thomas, Alice Hutchings, Sergio Pastrana, David Modic, Sven Übelacker, Julia Powles, Ramsey Faragher, Sophie van der Zee, Mike Bond, Vashek Matyas, Steven Murdoch, Andrei Serjantov and Alex Vetterl.
 My former students Jong-Hyeon Lee, Frank Stajano, Fabien Petitcolas, Harry Manifavas, Markus Kuhn, Ulrich Lang, Jeff Yan, Susan Pancho-Festin, Mike Bond, George Danezis, Sergei Skorobogatov, Hyun-Jin Choi, Richard Clayton, Jolyon Clulow, Hao Feng, Andy Ozment, Tyler Moore, Shishir Nagaraja, Robert Watson, Hyoungshick Kim, Shailendra Fuloria, Joe Bonneau, Wei-Ming Khoo, Rubin Xu, Laurent Simon, Kumar Sharad, Shehar Bano, Dongting Yu, Khaled Baqer, Alex Vetterl, Mansoor Ahmed and Ilia Shumailov have earned PhDs.

 I'm teaching three Cambridge courses in 2023-24: the undergraduate course in Software and Security Engineering and graduate courses in Computer Security and Cybercrime.
 I also organise our security seminars and help run the Cambridge Cybercrime Centre.